Keiichi Ishii

-Keiichi Ishii (石井 啓一, Ishii Keiichi) is a Japanese politician who served as the chief representative of Komeito in 2024.
-He previously served as secretary general of the party from 2020 to 2024, and as Minister of Land, Infrastructure, Transport and Tourism under Prime Minister Shinzo Abe from 2015 to 2019.
+Keiichi Ishii (石井 啓一, Ishii Keiichi) is a Japanese politician who serves as Vice Speaker of the House of Representatives since February 2026.
+He was previously chief representative of Komeito in 2024, secretary general of the same party from 2020 to 2024, and Minister of Land, Infrastructure, Transport and Tourism under Prime Minister Shinzo Abe from 2015 to 2019.

 Born in Tokyo and educated as an engineer at the University of Tokyo, he served as an official in the Ministry of Construction before entering politics.
 He was elected as a member of the House of Representatives in 1993 and served in the House until his defeat in 2024.
 He resigned as Komeito chief representative after his defeat, having held the position for just over a month.

+Ishii returned to the House of Representatives in the 2026 election as a candidate of the Centrist Reform Alliance and was elected Vice Speaker of the House.

 Biography

 Ishii was born in Toshima, Tokyo, on 20 March 1958.
 His father was a tailor.
 Ishii studied civil engineering at the University of Tokyo and joined the Ministry of Construction after graduating in 1981.
 At the ministry, he worked on public works projects, including roads and bridges.
 He left the ministry in 1992, when he was recruited into politics by the Komeito diet member Takeshi Osada.
 Ishii was elected to the House of Representatives for the first time in the 1993 election, as a Komeito candidate in the 5th Tokyo district.

 Ishii became chairman of the Komeito Policy Research Council in 2010 and was instrumental in building consensus for the integrated social security and tax reform adopted under the Noda Cabinet.
 In October 2015, Ishii joined the cabinet of Prime Minister Shinzo Abe as Minister of Land, Infrastructure, Transport and Tourism.
 He was replaced as minister in September 2019 and was subsequently appointed as Secretary General of the Komeito in September 2020.

 In September 2024, Ishii became Chief Representative of Komeito, succeeding the long-serving Natsuo Yamaguchi.
 Ishii was a candidate from the Saitama 14th district in the election held the following month.
 The election was a setback for the ruling coalition, which lost its majority in the house, and Ishii was unexpectedly defeated despite being an incumbent party leader.
 Due to this, Ishii announced his intention to resign.
 He was succeeded by Tetsuo Saito on 9 November 2024.

+Ahead of the February 2026 general election, the Komeito and the Constitutional Democratic Party merged their lower house groups to form the Centrist Reform Alliance.
+Ishii was elected as a candidate in the Northern Kanto proportional representation block.
+When the Diet convened, he was elected Vice Speaker of the House of Representatives, having been nominated by the CRA.